5 Best South Indian Diabetes friendly Lunch Recipes

 In the last article, we learned about the breakfast recipes in South India.
 In this article, we are going to see what are 5 the best South Indian lunch recipes that are diabetes-friendly too.

-Here are the 5 best South Indian lunch recipes for diabetics
+5 Best South Indian lunch recipes for diabetics

 1. Lemon Rice Recipe